mrshll1001/thesis/src/designing_accounting_tools.md

-Chapter 5: Designing Accounting Tools
+Chapter 5: Designing Accounting Tools {#design-casestudy}
 =========================================

 This chapter presents an empirical account of the design process that was undertaken in order to produce software that was later deployed.
 In addition to this, a technical overview of the software is also presented.